symbiote-96/documentations/mariadb/mariadb-installation.md

 1) Enter to the server

-> sudo mysql -u root -p
+> sudo mariadb -u root -p

 2) Show the user authentication tables